AlfieOnGit/AlfieOnGit/README.md

-As my name implies, my name's Alfie and I'm on Git
+Hello!
+As my username implies, my name's Alfie and I'm on Git

-I mostly use this account for university projects and the occasional Minecraft thing when I have the time

-Contact me over discord at Alfie#4698

-I'll be waiting...
+Please feel free to have a look at some of my published repositories if you're interested in seeing how I write code.

+For any queries, please contact me by email with `alfiejay@mail.com` or over on discord with `Alfie#4698`.